Evelyn Ruth Staudinger

 Visualizing Ancient Rome

-Seminars in: The Radiance of Light, The Brilliance of Color: Stained Glass: from its Origins to the Twentieth Century; The Gothic Cathedral: Chartres as Treasure and Marvel; Impressions: The Art of the Print; The Art of the Gothic Age.
+Seminars in: The Radiance of Light, The Brilliance of Color: Stained Glass: from its Origins to the Twentieth Century; The Gothic Cathedral: Chartres as Treasure and Marvel; Impressions: The Art of the Print; The Art of the Gothic Age; Bodies: Dead or Alive - Images of the "Other" in Medieval and Early Modern Art in the North.

 The positions I hold and have held in scholarly organizations are as follows: